Chapter 16:

 Part 1

-Cursing his portly, and exhausted body, Harper Wolf had nearly lost sight of the van.
+Cursing his portly body, Harper Wolf lagged far behind the van he frantically chased.
 (Matt better hurry the fuck up.
 I want to go home and sleep!)
-The driver’s constant thinking brought him to a secluded alleyway behind a theater house.
+The driver’s constant thinking acted as a signal, steering the telepath toward a secluded alleyway behind a theater house.
 (Got a headache.)
-He thought pulling to a stop.
+That man thought, pulling to a stop.

 (Why me?!
 Why now?!
-They haven’t called in months, and now all of a sudden…ok, just calm down!
+They haven’t called in months, and now all of a sudden?!)
+Another voice entered the fray of hysterical minds, rushing through the theater house! (…ok, just calm down!
 Calm down.
-It’s alright, whatever he wants from me, I’ll do it and then cut him off!)
-Another voice entered the fray of hysterical minds, rushing through the theater house!
+It’s alright, whatever he wants from me, I’ll do it and then cut them off!)

 (Who is this little girl?!
 Fuck, bunch of worthless pieces of shit!
 This is the last time I work with the 365!)
-The unknown man’s thought grew more frantic!
-Again, all Harper could do was consider pushing thoughts into the man’s head, yet both minds radiated throbbing pain the instant he tried!
+The unknown man grew more frantic!
+From a bench two blocks away, and with an entire building separating them, Harper tried to push thoughts into that man’s head!
 (Ow!
 Am I having a stroke now?!)
+The instant he tried, both minds radiated throbbing pain!

-Rapt in thought, no solutions evident, the boy failed to notice the silky black hair of his own pursuer blowing in over the backside of the bench.
+Rapt in thought, no solutions evident, the boy failed to notice the silky black hair of his own pursuer blowing in over bench’s backside.
 She wondered how he managed to ignore the blood pouring from his nose, subsequently drenching his navy-blue jacket’s collar.
-At wit’s end, Harper drummed the heel of his brown loafer, and thumbed his temples.
+At wit’s end, Harper drummed the heel of his brown loafer and thumbed his temples.
 Somewhere in her heart, she found a shred of sympathy. “…Have you considered calling the police?”

 “Oh shit!”
-Harper ducked to the other end of the bench, suddenly hearing Amala Singh’s voice!
+Harper ducked to bench’s opposite end, suddenly hearing Amala Singh’s voice!

 “You’re very slow, and stink at hiding.
 I bet you were always bad at hide and seek.”
-She sat beside Harper, trying to make even more space on the tiny bench.
+She sat beside Harper, trying to make even more space between them.
 “You found the girl, didn’t you?”

 “How’d you know that?!”

-“You were running one way, then stopped and out of nowhere went the opposite direction, then you just sat here for a while.
-You forgot I can fly, didn’t you?”
+“You were running one way, then stopped and went the opposite direction out of nowhere, then you just sat here for a while.
+You forgot I can fly, didn’t you?
+I watched you from above for a while.”

-“…” The constant lapses in both judgement and forethought led Harper down an arduous path.
+“…” Constant lapses in both judgement and forethought led Harper down an arduous path.

 “…Well, did you call the police?”